+Safe Harbor Procedures for Meeting the "Reasonable Expectation."
 Each filer should have documented procedures to ensure that it reports as "revenues from resellers" only revenues from entities that meet the definition of reseller.
+The procedures must include, at a minimum, the following information on resellers:

+- 1. Filer 499 ID;

+- 2. Legal name;

+- 3. Legal address;

-The procedures should include, but not be limited to, maintaining the following information on resellers: Filer 499 ID; legal name; address; name of a contact person; phone number of the contact person; and, as described below, an annual certification by the reseller regarding its reseller status.
-Filers shall provide this information to the Commission or the Administrator upon request.
+- 4. Name of a contact person;

+- 5. Phone number of the contact person; and,

+- 6. As described below, an annual certification by the reseller regarding its reseller status.